the0neWhoKnocks/docs.setting-up-windows-10-pro/README.md

     wake the computer.
 - You may have to enable an option in your Bios to allow for waking when in sleep mode as well.
+  - You may also have to disable any sort of `Fast Boot` otions since they can choose to only boot with minimal devices and may or may not choose that your GPU isn't neccessary.
+- Disable `Wake Timers` in Power Options, click the `Change plan settings` link (there may be a couple links, they're the same).
+  - Go to Sleep > Wake Timers > Set to `Disable`, and `Apply`
+- If you're experiencing strange Display behavior (monitor not coming on) after the system wakes from sleep (and your display is plugged into the GPU which is using a PCIe slot) you may have to disable `Link State Power Management`.
+  - Go to Power Options > Change plan settings > PCI Express > Link State Power Management > set to `Off`

 ---